reactorynet/reactory-docs/README.md

 The primary API of the Reactory Server is configured for GraphQL based API interaction, and it comes with some REST APIs.
 Developers can also extend the application with additional REST APIs should they have a need for REST based interaction with some of their components.
 However, it is recommended to stick to building on top of the graph.

+We're adding grpc support in our v1.1.0 release.

 ### Rich Client Interface Dynamically at Runtime

 The server is capable of delivering a rich client interface dynamically at runtime, by using JIT compilation and deployment and auto-recompilation when source modules change.
 This feature makes it possible for developers to build high-quality applications quickly and efficiently, without compromising on features.

 ### Multi-Tenancy Support

 Reactory Server provides built-in support for multi-tenancy, enabling developers to create applications that can serve multiple organizations with a single instance of the reactory server.

 ### Low Overhead and Perfect for Low Budget